NPLK14008U Plant Infection and Disease Management

 MSc Programme in Agriculture

-The student is expected to gain a broad biologically based comprehension of plant disease development and management strategies.
-After completing the course the student should have acquired the following:
+The participants are expected to gain a broad biologically based comprehension of plant disease development and management strategies.
+After completing the course the participants should have acquired the following:

-- Give an overview of principles of proper management strategies, based on knowledge of the disease cycle.
+- Give an overview of principles of proper management strategies, based on knowledge of pathogen biology

-- Analyze a disease problem and suggest adequate principles of management of plant diseases based on knowledge of the pathogens and their interaction with the host.
+- Analyse a disease problem and suggest adequate principles of management of plant diseases based on knowledge of the pathogens and their interaction with the host

 - Apply theory and solve plant disease problems in agricultural and horticultural crops and communicate the results